Anjos96/PT_COVID-Second_wave/README.md

 # PT_COVID-Second_wave

-Git Hub repository to make data available for replicating the Interrupted Time Series analysis presented in the paper: "The tale of two countries: Efficiency analysis of cumulative incidence targeted containment measures on Portugal COVID-19 second wave"
+Git Hub repository supply suplementary material for the statistical analysis conducted in the publication: "Effectiveness of targeted non-pharmacological interventions “tier lockdowns” on COVID-19 control in Portugal"

-In order to run the the code, you should first open the project file and then the RMD.

-Any questions or commentaries please contact me:
+Any questions, commentaries or advices please contact me at: